hotpeppersec/cloudlab/docs/_source/03_github.rst

 Steps:
 ******

-- From their project page on github.com, click the "fork" button.
+- From the original project page on github.com, click the "fork" button.
+  - This creates a copy of the original repository on your personal GitHub page.
 - Now from your page, make a clone of that fork from github.com to your machine.
+  - This will allow you to add, update and test code and documentation without altering the original project.
 - On your local machine, create a "remote" connection back to the original repo.

 To create a "remote" called `upstream` from your clone to the original repo,